Do you have hope in Jesus?

 Often when we use the word “hope” today, we’re talking about wishful thinking or an unknown outcome.
 “I hope it is warmer tomorrow.”
 “Hopefully we can go on our trip this summer.”

 However, when the Bible talks about hope, it is using the word in a different way.
 When the Bible talks of hope it means that there is a confident expectation and not just wishful thinking.
 It means to have faith or trust in something.
-John Calvin said, “The word hope I take for faith, and indeed hope is nothing else but the constancy of faith.”

 So, why do we have hope in Jesus?
 As we’ll see, Jesus is much more than wishful thinking or an unknown outcome.
 In fact, Jesus is our only hope, the hope of the world.
 Without faith in Christ, our hope rests on what is shaky and temporary.

 Our hope depends in great part on our belief system.
 If you are trusting in your family or the government system to provide for you and keep you safe, then you’re walking on unstable ground.